Classes in Lua

 end

-• we also need a method for creating cats, which I’ll call new:
+We will also need a function for creating cats, which we’ll name new.

 function Cat:new()